aptivator/suffixer/docs/algorithm-description.md

 `updateNewLeafInfo()` is called to further "normalize" the information that will guide the creation of the next suffix.
 As suffixes are added, during a `matchAndAddLeaves()` call, each subsequent suffix's entirety gets closer and closer to the root node (because suffixes get shorter).
-Consequently, the information (e.g., `offsetWithinEdge`, `node`) that guided the creation of one suffix may not stay the same for the next one.
+Consequently, the new leaf information (e.g., `offsetWithinEdge`, `node`) may need further adjustment to properly guide the addition of the next suffix.
 Suppose that adding some first suffix entailed a direct insertion of an `unmatchedCh`-edge into a node.
 As subsequent suffixes are added, one may find that an edge that starts with an `unmatchedCh` already exists under a node.
 Or, an `offsetWithinEdge` may be updated to, say, `4`, yet an appropriate edge, within which a split has to be made, may have a length of, say, only `2`.
 Such situations are common-place as a generalized suffix tree grows.
 This requires suffix insertion information adjustments and `updateNewLeafInfo()` accomplishes that.
 The function is different from `getNewLeafInfo()` in that it does not traverse a suffix tree by comparing edge characters to string characters.
 Instead, when an `offsetWithinEdge` is greater than 0, `updateNewLeafInfo()` navigates a suffix tree by "hopping" over the entire edges.
 This allows updating the appropriate insertion information faster.
 The function is similar to Ukkonen's `canonize()` procedure.

 For this iteration, `updateNewLeafInfo()` will only adjust the `edge`.
 The insertion information for the next addition is the following: root `node`, `a` `edgeKey`, `edge` of